x75/smp_graphs/README.md

 # Notes

-This is my n-th attempt at designing a framework for computational sensorimotor learning experiments.
+This is my 5th attempt at designing a framework for computational sensorimotor learning experiments.
 Earlier attempts include

 -   **smp\_experiments**: defined config as name value pairs and some